 I have always loved radio.
 That passion eventually led me to my 15 years at QVC and many more in the DRTV and infomercial industry.
-Unlike QVC, there were no guests (it was music radio), unless you count the guys in the air duct.
+I spent some time in radio before QVC, most of it when I was in college.
+Radio, unlike QVC, had no guests (it was music radio), unless you count the guys in the air duct.
 Guys in the air duct?
 Read on.

 Fast forward to my teens.
 I was heavily into amateur radio.
 I bought a 160 meter transmitter at a swap meet, knowing it was close to the AM broadcast band.
 It didn’t take too much technical expertise to tune it down to the commercial band (really, really illegal).
 I put it on 1605 kilohertz, so I wouldn’t get too much interference from the broadcast band.

 Living on a farm had its benefits.
 I was able to string a several hundred foot wire antenna from the top of the barn, where my “studios” were located, to a tree at the opposite end of the property.
 I used a piece of equipment called a match box to maximize the 200 watts from the transmitter to the antenna.

 A totally illegal setup.
 I had two turntables and a reel-to-reel tape recorder and started broadcasting on a regular schedule.
 I had a Revox “Sound-on-Sound” tape recorder, the precursor to true multi-track.
 I was able to record jingles in 4 part harmony.

 Call letters?
 I was 14 and even more of a rebel than I am now.
 (I know it’s hard to believe.)
 The forbidden call letters of “WFUK” slammed out at 1605 kHz every night with 200 watts of power, using several singing jingles that blasted out “Fuck radio, in New Jersey” in glorious 4 part harmony.